particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Using Logic for data transformation

+New example of using [Logic for data transformation](/getting-started/logic-ledger/data-transformation/).

 ### Add link to custom schema page 2024-01-06

 Added a link from the [configuration schema tool](/tools/cloud-tools/configuration-schema/) to [custom schema instructions](/reference/tracker/tracker-configuration/#restore-default-schema).